pratibha-singh13/Recipe-Ideas-Finder/README.md

 - **Ingredient-based Search**: Quickly find recipes by entering ingredients you have.
 - **Cooking Time Filter**: Filter recipes based on the maximum time you want to spend cooking.
---**Mood / Cuisine Filter**: Pick cuisines (like Italian, Mexican, Indian) that match your current mood.
+-**Mood / Cuisine Filter**: Pick cuisines (like Italian, Mexican, Indian) that match your current mood.
 - **Recipe Details**: View detailed information about a selected recipe.
 - **Responsive Design**: The app works on both desktop and mobile devices.
 - **Error Handling**: Gracefully handles errors, displaying messages when no results are found or when the API fails.